No. 1 South Carolina women beat Creighton, reach Final Four

 AP Sports Writer

-The Gamecocks (33-2) advanced to their fourth Final Four in the past seven tournaments.
+The Gamecocks (33-2) took control early and rarely gave Creighton a chance to get back into the game, which ended with South Carolina getting its fourth Final Four appearance in the past seven tournaments.

-Boston lost her streak of 27 double-doubles in a row, ending with seven rebounds in the blowout.
-But she gained a much bigger prize — a shot at redemption in Minneapolis next week.
+Boston lost her streak of 27 double-doubles in a row, as she had seven rebounds in the blowout.
+She’s happy, though, to have another chance to compete for a national crown and wipe away the disappointment from last season.

 The Gamecocks will face either Louisville or Michigan on Friday in the Final Four.
 The top-seeded Cardinals play the No. 3 seed Wolverines for the Wichita Region title on Monday night.